 As an equitable distribution state, Virginia doesn’t require an even division of marital property in divorce so much as it requires a fair one.
-The advice you receive from the Carroll County property division lawyer at McGrady & McGrady, L.L.P., will help you understand what that means under the facts of your own case, and then we’ll help you negotiate a property settlement that makes sense for you.
+The advice you receive from the Carroll County property division lawyer at McGrady & McGrady, PLLC, will help you understand what that means under the facts of your own case, and then we’ll help you negotiate a property settlement that makes sense for you.
 Contact us in Hillsville at 276-779-4451 for the advice of an experienced family law attorney.

 Division Of Marital Assets And Debts

 The first step is to get a clear idea of what constitutes the property and debts that need to be divided in your divorce.
 Anything you owned or owed before you were married is presumed to be a separate asset or liability excluded from the marital estate, but your spouse can present evidence to the contrary.
 Issues as to what’s on and off the table are called characterization problems, and we can help you present a strong case when the character of key assets is in legitimate dispute.

 Much of the work of dividing a marital estate will involve assigning accurate values to assets and debts.
 Some forms of property or indebtedness can be harder to assess than others such as:

 - Interests in family businesses, professional practices or closely held corporations